 At Labour conference yesterday (26.9.16), the Shadow Minister for Women, Angela Rayner MP called on the Government to do more to get women into work.

-The next meeting of the Women and Work All-Party Parliamentary Group will look at women in under-represented sectors.
+The next meeting of the Women and Work All-Party Parliamentary Group will look at the impact of diversifying gender roles in the workplace.

 Register to attend